Work your way up the analytics ladder

 - Can I create an online dashboard for team KPIs?
 Transform live data into metrics using SQL queries and choose appropriate visualizations for query outputs.

 - How do I automatically integrate sales data from separate data sources?
-Design a step-by-step procedure for solving a problem and then code it using the open-source R or Python environment.
+Design a step-by-step procedure for solving a problem and then code it using the open source Python environment.

 - How can I download real estate data or financial data from multiple companies?
-Use advanced R and Python features that extract data from websites.
+Use advanced Python features that extract data from websites.

 - Do customers who buy Product X also tend to buy Product Y?
 Write simple data-mining procedures that find associations and execute them repeatedly.